 Once you successfully integrate one-on-one meetings into your company's everyday life, employee performance and employee engagement will be noticeably higher.

 We don't limit one-on-one meetings to teams and their managers.
-You can talk to anybody in the organization.
+You can do skip level one-on-ones, and you can talk to anybody in the organization.
 If you become comfortable at doing one-on-ones with your team, you can book a recurring meeting with a peer or with anyone at any part of the organization as well.